Pistoia Brazilian war cemetery

 The Pistoia Brazilian war cemetery is a former Second World War cemetery located in Pistoia, Toscana, Italy.
-The cemetery site honors Brazilian soldiers who died in Italy, the remains of the soldiers were moved to the Brazilian Monument and Tomb of the Unknown Soldier of World War II in 1960.
+The cemetery site honors Brazilian soldiers who died in Italy during World War II, the remains of whom were buried here until 1960.

 History

 In 1944 Brazil participated in the Second World War with 25,000 soldiers of the Brazilian Expeditionary Force against the Axis in the Serchio Valley, in Versilia and in Garfagnana, on the Appennini.

 In their final advance, the Brazilians reached Turin and on 2 May they joined up with French troops at the border in Susa.

-The Pistoia Brazilian war cemetery contains the remains of 463 Brazilian soldiers, most of whom lost their lives in the Spring offensive in Italy (Fornovo) in 1945.
-Until 1960 the soldiers remained buried in the cemetery near Pistoia.
+The Pistoia Brazilian war cemetery contained the remains of 463 Brazilian soldiers, most of whom died in the Spring offensive in Italy (Fornovo) in 1945.
 In 1960, the cemetery was closed and their remains were officially interred in Brazil, with other Brazilian second world war soldiers, at the new National Monument to the Dead of World War II (Monumento Nacional aos Mortos da Segunda Guerra Mundial).
 It is located on Guanabara Bay in Flamengo Park, in the Flamengo district of Rio de Janeiro.